-If I only completed money Pulses, I would be earning the equivalent of over £30 per hour!
-Withdrawing your earnings is very quick and it goes straight into your bank account.
-The minimum amount you can withdraw is relatively low at just $5 and is paid almost instantly into your PayPal account.
+If I only completed money Pulses, I would be earning the equivalent of over £60 per hour!
+Withdrawing your earnings is very quick and it goes straight into your PayPal.

 The number of pulses I receive changes weekly.
 Sometimes, I can earn $2-3 in a day, and then go several days without anything.

 The app is a little buggy.
 I often find that when you receive a notification that you have a money Pulse, the moment you click on it, the app will take a while to load and often crash.
 I assume this is because several hundred people are all trying to access the app at the same time.

 And you don’t have long to answer money Pulses.
 OnePulse must have a set number of participants they require and once they reach that limit, you won’t be able to answer the Pulse.
 I have found that as the app has become more popular, Pulses can fill up within 1 minute.

 Recently, OnePulse changed how they paid you from £ to $.
 This was so they could also target the US market.
 They claimed that this would increase the number of money pulses received, although I didn’t see any change.
 I currently earn $0.38 per Pulse.
 When you join, your Pulses will initially pay out less but will increase in time.